Mesothelioma Lawsuit

 Mesothelioma is Caused By Asbestos Exposure

-Mesothelioma is a very unique type of cancer because it is only caused by exposure to asbestos.
+Mesothelioma is a unique type of cancer because it is only caused by exposure to asbestos.
 Asbestos exposure is the only definitive cause of mesothelioma.
 Only people who are exposed to asbestos fibers develop mesothelioma.

-As airborne asbestos fibers are inhaled or ingested, they accumulate inside the body and never go away.
+As airborne asbestos fibers are inhaled or ingested, they accumulate inside the body and never disappear.
 Eventually, the accumulated fibers become embedded in the tissue and lining of the lungs, abdomen, or other organs.
 Once lodged in this tissue, the asbestos fibers cause chronic irritation, inflammation, and scarring.
 Over time, these sites of chronic inflammation and scarring from the asbestos fibers form mesothelioma tumors.

 Who Was Exposed to Asbestos?